-Ms. Karen Kimmel, Chief Financial Officer provided the report to the County Board on the Los Angeles County Office of Education's Proposed Budget.
+Ms. Karen Kimmel, Chief Financial Officer, provided a report to the County Board.
+The purpose of the Budget Report Estimated Actuals is to provide the County Board with information regarding LACOE's budget as of June 4, 2024.

-The County Board had questions related to this item.
+The County Board had questions regarding this item.